Message from the APIOC 2025 Chair

 Ying Fan – University of Michigan

-Michelle Sovinsky – University of Mannheim
+Yasutora Watanabe – University of Tokyo

 Kevin Williams – Yale School of Management